esnet/terranova/README.md

 ## Development

+To develop Terranova, you'll still need to do all of the above, stopping at building a Docker image.

+### Prerequisites

+Various libraries and packages used in Terranova have other dependencies that may need to be installed.
+These specifically include:

+- [`pygraphviz`](https://pygraphviz.github.io/), needing [`graphviz`](https://pygraphviz.github.io/documentation/stable/install.html).
+If you are on a Mac, you make encounter an error failing to build the pygraphviz wheel.
+To resolve this, you'll need to comment out pygraphviz in requirements.txt, allowing all other packages to install, then follow these [instructions](https://pygraphviz.github.io/documentation/stable/install.html#macos) to resolve.

+- [`Elasticsearch`](https://www.elastic.co/docs/deploy-manage/deploy/self-managed/local-development-installation-quickstart).
+TODO: Add elasticsearch installation and setup instructions.
+In the meantime, you comment out the `terranova` service in the Docker compose file, and run `docker compose up` to emulate.

+Terranova also uses Python3 (3.11 is specified in the Dockerfile) and Node.js.

+### Make

-For development, the Makefile is used to encapsulate all commands that may be needed to run any part of the project.
+Once the above is completed, all further environment installations and development processes can be done from the Makefile.
+The Makefile is used to encapsulate all commands that may be needed to run any part of the project.
 You'll need to run the following in seperate shells.

-Start Elasticsearch
+Start the Elasticsearch service (see prerequisites!)
 ```sh
 docker compose up
 ```

-Run the Python API
+Run the Python API (creates venv and installs requirements automatically).
 ```sh
 make run_api
 ```

-Run the Node frontend development server
+Run the Node frontend development server (installs Node modules automatically).
 ```sh
 make run_frontend
 ```

-These will automatically install all necessary Node modules and Python packages.
-Both Python API and frontend will reload on change.
+Additional useful Makefile targets include
+- `make install`: Install both frontend and backend Python packages and Node modules.

-Additional useful Makefile targets include `make test` to test both frontend and backend (may have to install Playwright headless browsers), and `make build` to produce the frontend build.
+- `make test`: Test both frontend and backend (may have to install Playwright headless browsers).
+- `make build`: Produce frontend build in `/terranova/frontend/dist`
+- `make clean`: Remove the Python virtual environment and all Node modules.